-To drain the cooling system; attach a hose to the drain valve located at the bottom of the radiator (Fig. 4.10A).
+To drain the cooling system; attach a hose to the drain valve located at the engine block (Fig. 4.10A).
 Remove the radiator cap.
 Turn the drain valve handle so that it's toward the valve outlet.
-To fill the cooling system; close the drain valve (Fig. 4.10A) and fill the radiator with a 50-50 mixture of ethylene glycol and water.
+To completely drain the radiator remove the rubber drain plug located at the bottom of the radiator (Fig. 4.10B).
+To fill the cooling system; close the drain valve on the engine block (Fig. 4.10A) and refit the radiator drain plug.
+Fill the radiator with a 50-50 mixture of ethylene glycol and water.
 Refit the radiator cap.